Morten Jensen (footballer)

-Morten Jensen (born 20 September 1987) is a German football goalkeeper, who currently plays for TSV Havelse.
+Morten Jensen (born 20 September 1987) is a German former football goalkeeper.

 Career

 Born in Husum, Jensen joined Hannover 96 in 2003 and established himself as the number one with their amateur side, playing in the Oberliga North.
 He debuted for the Bundesliga team, when he started in the final day 2–2 draw with Bayer Leverkusen on 13 May 2006.
 His opportunity arrived after Hannover had loaned out former third choice keeper Daniel Haas to TSG 1899 Hoffenheim.
 His contract with Hannover 96 expired in the summer of 2010.
 In July 2010, he signed a contract with Hessen Kassel, before moving to Holstein Kiel a year later.